Garlic Miso – Fermenting Made Easy

 Pinterest Hidden Image

 Garlic Miso is as simple and delicious as it sounds.
-It can be made in a few minutes and enjoyed for months, which is the best part.
-It actually produces two products too.
-A miso that has been infused with garlic and garlic cloves that have been infused with miso.
+It can be made in a few minutes and enjoyed for months.
+The miso is infused with garlic flavor and garlic cloves are infused with that of the miso.
 The Japanese name for this process is Ninniku Miso-Zuke which means garlic preserved in miso.

 Miso fermented garlicPin

-In short, no. There are several that range in colour, texture and flavour.
+No. There are several that range in colour, texture and flavor.
 There are some that are quite pale and sweet (young) and those that are very dark and salty (longer aged).
-Colours range from pale yellow (known as white) to a very dark brown almost black.
+Colors range from pale yellow (known as white) to a very dark brown almost black.
 Texture can range from very smooth to chunky too.
 When buying miso, you really want to consider what you’re going to use it for.
 Do you want a rich, dark and salty miso to add to a summer salad dressing?
 Probably not but it would be perfect as a marinade for meats.
 When shopping, you’re likely to see:

 White miso